 The eastbound section of the new bridge over Smithbridge Road is in place.

-East of Station Road south, where some 1,200 feet of new sound barrier walls are now in place, excavation will continue over the winter to cut into the embankment and grade the footprint for the two new lanes that will connect with the paved area on the opposite side of the hill.
+East of Station Road south, where some 1,200 feet of new sound barrier walls are now in place, crews have cut into the embankment and graded the footprint for the two new lanes that will connect with the paved area on the opposite side of the hill (above).

 Once the remaining eastbound paving and bridge work is completed this spring, a lane of eastbound and westbound traffic will be shifted onto the newly constructed eastbound lanes.
 Demolition and excavation will then get underway to build the two new westbound lanes along the entire 2.6 miles of the project.